zzhangjii/learning-library/data-management-library/autonomous-database/ziplabs/2019/atp-performance-hub/README.md

 ### What Do You Need? ###
-* Access to an instance of Oracle Transaction Processing
+* Access to an instance of Oracle ATP.
-* You must have completed the previous lab **Provisioning Autonomous Transaction Processing**.
+* Have completed the previous lab **Provisioning Autonomous Transaction Processing**.

 ## Navigate to the Instance's Details Page ##
-1. Sign in to the Oracle Cloud Platform.
+1. Sign in to the Oracle Cloud.
 2. Click the menu icon to expand the menu on the left edge of the screen.
 3. Click **Autonomous Transaction Processing**.